umutsar/STM32-Libraries/README.md

 # STM32-Libraries
-This repo include stm32 libraries.
+This repo includes my stm32 libraries and shortcuts.